 This is your chance to see if the program you implemented, met the desired goals you set forth.
 Now ask yourself, how well is the program working?
 And what can I do to continuously improve it?
 Look for changes in knowledge, skills, attitudes, and behaviors of participants as a way to measure the success of your program.

 What if I am already implementing a program?

 If you are looking to improve or expand an existing program, you should identify what will be measured, develop evaluation methods, cultivate a plan to put these methods into place, and choose the evaluation design.
 Lastly, you should analyze your data, interpret your findings, and report your results.
-(See also: Framework: Overview of 10 Steps)
+(See also: Framework)